Leunsel/CheatEngineLua/Manifold/README.md

 - `Manifold.ProcessHandler`

 ### 🧠 Functional Modules
-These are the primary tools used during runtime, including memory scanning, state saving, and auto assembling.
+These are the primary tools used during runtime, including memory manipulation, state saving, and auto assembling.

 - `Manifold.Memory`
 - `Manifold.State`